ABOUT THE WBRA

 Natalie has lived on the WBR for 25 years and her 4 kids have grown up on the road.

 With a background in project management and entrepreneurship Natalie has worked in the public, private and charitable sectors.
-She is one of the founders of London Youth Conservatoire, a Fulham based charity music school offering music education to over 250 local students.
+She is a trustee and was the Principal of London Youth Conservatoire, a Fulham based charity music school offering music education to over 250 local students.
 Natalie worked as a Pollution commissioner with LBHF in 2016/2017 establishing their objectives for pollution reduction which she now wants to see be actively applied.

 An environmental campaigner Natalie passionately believes that London can transform itself from a polluted, grid-locked, unhealthy, ecologically impoverished city into a sustainable healthy, active and green city.
 She is determined to engender this change on the WBR and if it can be achieved here it can be achieved anywhere!